 At the same time, eating together is one of the most affirming and basic family-building activities possible.
 It also links us to other human beings in our own community and other communities.
 After all, it is one activity we all have in common, no matter what culture we are from!

-Our first job, therefore, is to return a sense of pleasure and even joy to family mealtimes, and to eating in general, if it isn’t already there; our second job is to plan for food that is appropriately nutritious, even planning some meals with our teenagers; our third job is to prepare the food with a calm attitude and with thoughtful attention to the needs of our teenagers, whether it be for portable meals, late-night snacks, or a constant supply of pocket-sized nutritious energy-boosters.
+Our first job, therefore, is to return a sense of pleasure and joy to family mealtimes –and to eating in general–if it isn’t already there.
+Our second task is to plan nutritious meals, preferably with the help of our autistic teenagers.
+Finally, we must prepare the food with a calm attitude and thoughtful attention to the needs of our teenagers, whether it be for portable meals, late-night snacks, or a constant supply of pocket-sized nutritious energy-boosters.

 Here are several ways to keep positive attitudes circulating in your home:

-- Get family members to take turns helping to set the table creatively with attractive, even unusual, centerpieces or decorations.
+- Get family members to take turns helping set the table creatively with attractive, even unusual, centerpieces or decorations.
 Some of these may even help generate conversation with ordinarily taciturn teenagers.

 - Start each meal together, at the table, and wait for everyone to be there.
 It helps to share a moment of silent appreciation, a chosen quote, or a prayer if you are so inclined.
 Let all family members take turns choosing the opening.

 - Try music and candlelight for a change.
-Ask your teenager to choose some quiet music that he or she especially likes.
+Ask your teenager to choose some quiet music he or she especially likes.